All current group classes are full. We will not be adding additional classes.

 - Shopping List / Supplies

-- Capturing Attention (Eye Contact) – To condition positive interrupter
+- Capturing Attention (Eye Contact) to interrupt behavior

 - Sit to Say Please / Learn to Earn (Teach dog Sit is the right answer in all contexts)